Contact the DOC Public Affairs Office:

 warning signs of impending debris flows.

-10-16-15 -- Thirty-three underground injection wells were required to permanent cease operations as the Department of Conservation continued the effort to improve its regulation of the oil industry and protect California's groundwater resources.
+10-16-15 -- Thirty-three underground injection wells were required to permanently cease operations as the Department of Conservation continued the effort to improve its regulation of the oil industry and protect California's groundwater resources.

 10-8015 -- The Department of Conservation issued a Renewal Plan as part of an effort to strengthen and improve the state's oversight of oil and gas production, along with a required report to the Legislature on its regulatory efforts.
 Read all about it